 The member is added to the list together with corresponding joints and by selecting it the wireframe model together with the tab of cross-sections is displayed.
 In this step, you can manage the imported load cases or import additional dynamic load cases.
 Leave the default settings and start configuring the connections first.

 Select node 22 in the list, click Finish, and open it in the Connection module to configure the connections by following the tutorial BIM link tutorial Connection - RFEM/RSTAB (EN) from chapter 3 on.

-After that, select the node 23, again click Finish and open it to design the connections.
+After that, select node 23, again click Finish, and open it to design the connections.